typst/typst/docs/src/tutorial/3-advanced.md

 document.

 Instead of wrapping the whole document in a giant function call, we can use an "everything" show rule.
-This show rule does not feature a colon.
-Instead, we directly provide a function that is given the rest of the document as a parameter.
+To write such a show rule, put a colon directly behind the show keyword and then provide a function.
+This function is given the rest of the document as a parameter.
 We have called the parameter `rest` here, but you are free to choose any name.
-The rule can then do anything with this content.
+The function can then do anything with this content.
 In our case, it passes it on to the `columns` function.

 ```example
 >>> #let title = [